 One of country's most influential producers, Billy Sherrill helped to shape the music's evolution in the 1970s and beyond.
-He is also a highly successful songwriter, elected to the Nashville Songwriters Hall of Fame in 1984.
+He was also a highly successful songwriter, elected to the Nashville Songwriters Hall of Fame in 1984.

 Born Billy Norris Sherrill in Phil Campbell, Alabama, on November 5, 1936, he came to country with a broad musical background that informed his production approach.
 In his youth, he often accompanied his evangelist father on piano at revivals.
 Sherrill also worked in Alabama R&B and rock bands and made a few records of his own, including a 1960 Mercury single and the 1967 album Classic Country on Epic Records.
 He gained studio experience in the early 1960s as a producer-engineer for Sam Phillips's downtown Nashville studio.
 As a producer, though, Sherrill blossomed after Epic hired him for a staff position in 1963.
 At first he handled acts that others preferred not to produce, including the R&B group the Staple Singers and the rock band Barry & the Remains.
 Soon, however, he began making his mark with country artists such as David Houston, whose #1 hit "Almost Persuaded" Sherrill wrote with Glenn Sutton.
 The recording won Houston two 1966 Grammy awards, for Best Country & Western Recording and Best Country & Western Vocal Performance, Male.
 Sherrill and Sutton received Grammy honors for Best Country & Western Song.